Elegant-Queueing/employee-version/README.md

  - (In progress) Click "View History" on profile page to see the career fairs and students the employee has visited

  ## Report a Bug
-  - Contact zhang008228@gmail.com with the following information: Issue, How to reproduce the bug, Relevecancy of the bug (1 - 5)
+  - Contact zhang008228@gmail.com with the following information: Issue, How to reproduce the bug, Relevancy of the bug (1 - 5).
+  - Or raise a well documented GitHub issue with details on how to reproduce the bug.

   # Developer Guide
   ## Obtain the Source Code